 Ellie came to Legend after ten years at MGA Entertainment, Inc. a children’s consumer products and entertainment company, where she was general counsel.
 She advises on a wide range of issues related to the consumer products business, including operations matters, strategic issues, risk management, human resources, intellectual property management, licensing, and generally keeping everyone out of trouble.

-Paul Krause is an Assistant General Counsel at Harley-Davidson, Inc. in Milwaukee, WI.
-At the time of this submission, he was serving as Interim Chief Legal Officer and Interim Chief Compliance Officer of HDI.
+Paul Krause is Vice President & Chief Legal Officer at Harley-Davidson, Inc. in Milwaukee, WI.
 Prior to joining Harley-Davidson, Paul spent twelve years in Chicago working as in-house counsel at ArcelorMittal USA and at the law firm of Littler Mendelson.
 Paul graduated from Marquette University Law School in 2004.
-He currently lives in the Milwaukee suburbs with his wife, Elena, and two children, Sammie (4) and Ben (1½).
+He currently lives in the Milwaukee suburbs with his wife, Elena, and two children, Sammie and Ben.

 Arameh is a product liability litigator who represents companies in a variety of industries including cosmetic, personal care products, medical device, pharmaceutical, retail, and electronics.
 She counsels manufacturers on issues arising throughout a product’s life cycle, including product labeling and marketing, risk assessment and prevention strategies, as well as corrective actions and recalls.
 In addition, Arameh represents companies in high-profile litigation and has extensive experience managing and coordinating complex class action and multidistrict litigation.